 This guidance will set out some key principles and requirements, the objective of which is to improve the landscape of Wickersley's commercial area through the long term implementation of a shopfront guide.
+Reference should always be given to the Rotherham Local Plan Supplementary Planning Document No. 6 Shop Front Design Guide.

-- A coordinated approach to shop front design across Wickersley will enhance the appearance of the built environment and help to provide an effective marketing tool for promoting the wider area to visitors and investors alike. - Traditional shop front elements and features should be retained, refurbished or re-introduced where appropriate. - New shop fronts should be of a high quality and use Recessed entrance/ recessed frames for lighting capable. - All premises should be accessible physically and visually to all users.
+- A coordinated approach to shop front design across Wickersley will enhance the appearance of the built environment and help to provide an effective marketing tool for promoting the wider area to visitors and investors alike. - Traditional shop front elements and features should be retained, refurbished or re-introduced where appropriate. - New shop fronts should be of a high quality and use appropriate materials and signage. - All premises should be accessible physically and visually to all users.